NanTheBeast/Rosalind/README.md

-# Targeted_seq
+# Targeted_DNA_seq
-This is a template for targeted sequencing analysis.
+This is a template for targeted DNA sequencing analysis.